 With your help, we’ve gradually been uncovering the 100 historic places that tell the remarkable story of England and its impact on the world.
 Through ten different categories, each judged by an expert from thousands of your nominations, we have reached a list of 100 places that have helped to make England the country it is today.

-We’ve produced a podcast series which explores each of the 100 places in detail and on sale now is a beautifully illustrated book of all 100 places.
+We’ve produced a podcast series that explores each of the 100 places in detail and on sale now is a beautifully illustrated book of all 100 places.
 It’s a unique history of England chosen and told by the people who live here.

 A History of England in 100 Places is sponsored by Ecclesiastical.